atlasphp/Atlas.Pdo/docs/connection-locator.md

 # Connection Locator

-Some applications may multiple database servers; for example, one for writes, and one or more for reads.
+Some applications may use multiple database servers; for example, one for writes, and one or more for reads.
 The _ConnectionLocator_ allows you to define multiple _Connection_ objects for lazy-loaded read and write connections.
 It will create the connections only when they are when called.
 The _Connection_ creation logic should be wrapped in factory callable.

 ## Instantiation